Cross-Cultural and International Education (MACIE) - 2020-21 Graduate Catalog

 The MACIE program requires students to complete the following requirements:

-o Option I: MA Thesis (3 credit hours minimum).
-Enrollment hours may exceed six (6) credits but no more than 6 hours creditable toward degree.
+- Option I: MA Thesis (3 credit hours minimum).
+Enrollment hours may exceed three (3) credits but no more than 3 hours creditable toward degree.

-o Option II: Comprehensive Examination.
-Students choosing Option II will take comprehensive examinations at the end of their final semester in the program.
+- Option II: Comprehensive Examination or Applied Project.
+Within Option II, students may elect to either write a comprehensive examination or undertake an applied project.
 Students must be enrolled in at least one (1) credit hour at the University when taking the comprehensive exam.

 For more information on the course of study for MACIE, please see: http://www.bgsu.edu/education-and-human-development/school-of-educational-foundations-leadership-policy/cross-cultural-international-education/course-of-study.html